Bachelor of Science, Community Health

 HLTH 491: Community Health Internship (12 credits)

 The Community Health Internship (HLTH491) is a unique and rewarding experience that provides Department of Behavioral and Community Health undergraduates with the opportunity to work in a mentored, professional, public/community health setting prior to graduation.
 This required internship is completed during the student's final semester and only after all other academic requirements have been successfully completed (grades of “C-” or higher and a cumulative GPA of 2.0 or higher).
 The internship is a 12 credit, 36 hour per week (15 weeks) requirement, and should be considered a full-time commitment.
-The internship is completed during the fall or spring semesters only; there are no summer internships.
+The internship is typically completed during the fall or spring semesters, and summer internships may be completed by application.
 Due to supervisory requirements, Department of Behavioral and Community Health internships are typically completed at an agency or organization in, or near, the Baltimore-Washington metropolitan area and are approved by the Department’s Internship Coordinator.
 There are a limited number of paid internships; however, most interns are not paid.
-HLTH491 is a pass/fail only course and does not contribute to a student’s GPA.

 Students will receive a complete orientation to the internship semester (and support in their internship search) during the semester in which they are enrolled in HLTH490: Principles of Community Health.
 Questions students may have regarding the internship will be addressed in HLTH490.